sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

-SWID tags, as defined in ISO-19770-2:2015 {{SWID}}, provide a standardized format for a record that identifies and describes a specific release of a software product.
-Different software products, and even different releases of a particular software product, each have a different SWID tag record associated with them.
-In addition to defining the format of these records, ISO-19770-2:2015 defines requirements concerning the SWID tag life-cycle.
-Specifically, when a software product is installed on an endpoint, that product's SWID tag is also installed.
-Likewise, when the product is uninstalled or replaced, the SWID tag is deleted or replaced, as appropriate.
-As a result, ISO-19770-2:2015 describes a system wherein there is a correspondence between the set of installed software products on an endpoint, and the presence on that endpoint of the SWID tags corresponding to those products.
+SWID tags, as defined in ISO-19770-2:2015 {{SWID}}, provide a standardized format for a record that identifies and describes a specific release of a software component.
+Different software components, and even different releases of a particular software component, each have a different SWID tag record associated with them.
+SWID tags are meant to be flexible and able to express a broad set of metadata about a software component.

-SWID tags are meant to be flexible and able to express a broad set of metadata about a software product.
-Moreover, there are multiple types of SWID tags, each providing different types of information.
-For example, a "corpus tag" is used to describe an application's installation image on an installation media, while a "patch tag" is meant to describe a patch that modifies some other application.
-While there are very few required fields in SWID tags, there are many optional fields that support different uses of these different types of tags.
-While a SWID tag that consisted only of required fields could be a few hundred bytes in size, a tag containing many of the optional fields could be many orders of magnitude larger.

-This document defines a more concise representation of SWID tags in the Concise Binary Object Representation (CBOR) {{-cbor}}.
-This is described via the Concise Data Definition Language (CDDL) {{-cddl}}.
-The resulting Concise SWID data definition is interoperable with the XML schema definition of ISO-19770-2:2015
-{{SWID}}.
-The vocabulary, i.e., the CDDL names of the types and members used in the CoSWID data definition, is mapped to more concise labels represented as small integers.
-The names used in the CDDL data definition and the mapping to the CBOR representation using integer labels is based on the vocabulary of the XML attribute and element names defined in ISO-19770-2:2015.

 Real-world instances of SWID tags can be fairly large, and the communication of SWID tags in use-applications such as those described earlier can cause a large